-This is largely what’s driving the positive forecast for the Kent real estate market in 2018.
-Annual home-price appreciation in Kent is expected to be double the national average over the next 12 months, according to recent housing predictions.
+This is largely what’s driving the positive forecast for the Kent real estate market in 20208.
+Annual home-price appreciation in Kent is expected to be very strong over the next 12 months.

-In its latest finance forecast, the Mortgage Bankers Association estimated that the average rate for a 30-year fixed home loan would rise to 4.4% by the fourth quarter of this year.
-Looking beyond that, they expect 30-year mortgage rates to average 4.7% by the first quarter of 2018.
+In its latest finance forecast, the Mortgage Bankers Association estimated that the average rate for a 30-year fixed home loan would be about 3.7% for 2020.

 Granted, these are just for housing forecasts and projections.
 They are the equivalent of an educated guess.
 So you probably shouldn’t “bank” on the.
 But it’s helpful to know what the experts are thinking.
-And with the general consensus being that both home prices and mortgage rates could continue rising, a case could be made for buying a home sooner rather than later.
+And with the general consensus being that home prices are rising and mortgage rates could are expected to remain low, a case could be made for buying a home sooner rather than later.